Blepharoplasty in Austin, TX, With Dr. Yula Indeyeva

 Brow lift surgery with Dr. Indeyeva helps to smooth skin and revive the brow line and upper portion of the face.
 During a brow lift, excess skin is removed via small incisions along the hairline.
 Loose facial muscles and tissues are also tightened and repositioned, thereby raising furrowed brows and smoothing forehead creases.
 The result is a more alert, approachable, and youthful appearance.

-Multiple strategies may be employed for your brow lift or blepharoplasty procedure in Austin, TX.
-You are unique, and your treatment will be tailored to address your individual needs.
-Meeting with Dr. Indeyeva for a one-on-one consultation allows you to discuss procedural details and decide on the best plan for you.
+Drawing upon her expertise as a fellowship-trained surgeon, Dr. Indeyeva may use multiple strategies for your upper or lower eyelid surgery in Austin, TX.
+You are unique, and you deserve a treatment plan tailored to address your individual needs.
+Meeting with Dr. Indeyeva for a one-on-one consultation allows you to discuss procedural details and decide on the best approach for you.

 Schedule A Consultation